Trustee Resolutions: What You Need to Know for June 30

 A business accountant can assist in preparing trustee resolutions by providing expertise in financial matters and ensuring compliance with legal and regulatory requirements.
 They can review the financial records and transactions of the trust, analyse the financial implications of proposed resolutions, and offer guidance on tax implications and asset management strategies.

 As experienced business accountants, Bonerath & Co. can also help draft resolutions, ensuring they are accurate, comprehensive, and align with the objectives of the trust.
-By leveraging our financial acumen and knowledge of trust laws, we aid trustees and business owners to make informed decisions, maintain transparency, and ensure that your EOFY obligations are met with confidence.
+By leveraging our financial acumen and knowledge of trust laws, we aid trustees and business owners to make informed decisions, maintain transparency, and ensure that your EOFY obligations are tax efficient and met with confidence.

 Contact the team today to gain assistance and insight to your trustee resolution and all end-of-financial-year matters.